 County Resolution 17200 designates that the department operate the primary Emergency Operations Center (EOC) at 950 N. Spring in Independence, Mo.
 This facillity is on call 24 hours a day, 365 days a year.
 The facility is activated during times of emergency and serves as a source of direction and coordination for agencies that would be involved in response to that emergency.

 Jackson County Emergency Preparedness works in concert with the Red Cross, Salvation Army, Kansas City Volunteer Organizations Active in Disaster (VOAD), the United Way and Family Services Division, and area faith-based organizations.

-The Jackson County Emergency Preparedness Directors works in concert with the Public Safety Commission, Regional Homeland Security, LEPC and MEMC committees, and serves as an adviser to the Medical Reserve Crops, SEMA Director, the KC VOAD and is the Co-Chair of the Missouri Governor’s Faith Based Shelter Program.
+The Jackson County Emergency Preparedness Director works in concert with the Public Safety Commission, Regional Homeland Security, LEPC and MEMC committees, the Medical Reserve Crops, SEMA Director, the KC VOAD and the Missouri Governor’s Faith Based Shelter Program.